 No, hydrophobic does not refer to an unreasonable fear of water.

 Instead, hydrophobic describes the point where soil becomes so dry that it actually repels water (read: bad for your plants).
-Much like a dried out sponge, when water is applied to overly dry soil, the water simply runs off and is lost.
+Much like a dried out sponge, when water is applied to overly dry soil, it simply rolls off and is lost.

 Another method of rehydrating hydrophobic soil is to place the pot in a large container and pour water over the top.
-The water will run out of the soil but, over time, the water will eventually be absorbed and your plant will thank you!
+The water will run out of the soil but, over time, the water will eventually be absorbed.

 Patience is one of those things that tends to fall by the wayside as people rush around like headless chickens, trying to accomplish too much, too fast, without any thought to courtesy or physics.

 In the garden, patience is a crucial ingredient of success.